awestover/skyspace/intro_to_linear_algebra/data/readme.aug.md

 what it really **is**.
 I think the first time I saw linear algebra someone was like, "here's a sysmtem of equations, let's write it all these coefficients down in a box.
-Let's call this box a matrix. yay now we can solve linear equations by just manipulating this box! wooo."
+Let's call this box a matrix. yay now we can solve linear systems of equations by just manipulating this box. wooo."
 I think this isn't the best way to go about it.
 So, while representing linear transformations in terms of matrices is nice, and solving systems of equations is also nice, I am not going to write down **any** matrices today.
-Rather, I'm going to come at this topic from a different angle.
+I'm just going to talk to you about vector spaces and structure preserving maps between vector spaces (aka linear maps).
 I think that this angle will be a little bit different than other stuff out there, although maybe not.
-Anyways, I hope you enjoy it regardless!
+Anyways, I hope you enjoy it!

 # Vector Space

-Well let's get right to it:
+Well let's get right to it, no messing around here:

 <div class="defn envbox">**Definition.**
 Roughly speaking, A vector space is a set of objects called **vectors** along